Description

 Active methods: Presentations, quizzes, debates, disease observation, exchanges of experience.

-Evaluation: Quiz, disease recognition on a stand or in a plot (depending on the season), questions and answers, individual satisfaction survey, self-assessment.
+Evaluation: Quiz, questions and answers, individual satisfaction survey, self-assessment.

 Teaching resources